plotly/plotly.github.io/_posts/plotly2/2016-06-23-how-to-enter-data.md

  - title: Option 3 - Import Data from a URL
    sub-steps:
-    - copy: "You can also upload data by entering the URL of an online data set."
+    - copy: "You can also upload data by entering the URL of an online data set.
+Please note we only support cdv and excel files at this time."
       img: "![Enter data by URL](../static/images/enter-data-in-the-grid/Import_Data_by_URL.png)"

+ - title: Option 4 - Import Data from a URL Using Plotly's External Endpoint
+   sub-steps:
+    - copy: "You can also upload data from a URL using Plotly's external endpoint.
+Entering https://plot.ly/external/?url=YOUR_URL will open your data in Plotly's workspace.
+This method for uploading and parsing your data doesn't impose the same SSL restrictions that you may encounter with the above import method.
+For example, open this link to load data from (Plotly's dataset repo)[https://raw.githubusercontent.com/plotly/datasets/master/2011_us_ag_exports.csv]  https://plot.ly/external/?url=https://raw.githubusercontent.com/plotly/datasets/master/2011_us_ag_exports.csv into Plotly's online workspace."

- - title: Option 4 - Import Using our Samples
+ - title: Option 5 - Import Using our Samples
    sub-steps:
     - copy: "Additionally, you can use the examples provided here at Plotly.
 Choose any of these to get started!"
       img: "![Import with examples](../static/images/enter-data-in-the-grid/Import_Using_Examples.png)"